Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Flow based Deep Reinforcement Learning for Routing and Spectrum Access

 \subsection{Action Space and State Space}

-We define the action space and the state space for the reinforcement learning agent for one frequency band.
-The same agent is reused across all $B$ frequency bands.
-Within each frequency band, the agent's action corresponds to selecting a next-hop candidate node to transmit.
-As this paper adopts a physical-layer network model in which the connections are not predetermined, we consider a fixed number of $c$ available neighbors with strongest channels to the frontier node as candidates.
-In addition, to ensure sufficient exploration capability, we also add one \emph{reprobe} action, which means that if the agent decides none of the $c$ strongest neighbors is a suitable next hop (in the current frequency band), it will proceed to probe the next $c$ strongest neighbors, until a suitable next hop is found.
-Thus, over a single frequency band, the agent's action space $\mathcal{A}$ consists of $c+1$ actions: one action for each of the $c$ strongest neighbors, and one action for reprobing.
+We now define the action space and the state space for the reinforcement learning agent for one frequency band.
+The agent's action corresponds to selecting a next-hop node to transmit.
+As this paper adopts a physical-layer network model in which the connections are not predetermined, we consider a fixed number of $c$ available neighbors with strongest channels as candidates.
+In addition, to ensure sufficient exploration capability, we also add one \emph{reprobe} action, which means that if the agent decides none of the $c$ strongest neighbors is a suitable next hop, it would proceed to probe the next $c$ strongest neighbors, until a suitable next hop is found.
+Thus, over a single frequency band, the agent's action space $\mathcal{A}$ consists of $c+1$ actions: \begin{enumerate}[label=\textbf{A.\arabic*}] \item Total of $c$ actions: one for selecting each of the $c$ strongest neighbors. \item One additional action for reprobing beyond the $c$ strongest neighbors. \end{enumerate}

 Note that if the agent chooses to reprobe, the agent stays at the current frontier node in the current time.
 At the next time step, the agent will explore the next $c$ closest neighbors and collect the state information corresponding to these new set of neighbors.

 The agent's state space $\mathcal{S}$ over one frequency band should summarize crucial factors about each of the $c$ strongest neighbors in that frequency band as the agent moves along the frontier node.
 We adopt a pathloss based network model in which the SINR is a function of the geographical locations of the neighbors relative to the frontier node and to the destination, as well as the interference each neighbor is subjected to.
 To this end, the agent gathers the following information from each neighbor to form its state: \begin{enumerate}[label=\textbf{S.\arabic*}] \item Distance between the neighbor and the frontier node. \item Distance between the neighbor and the destination. \item Angle difference between the direction from the frontier node to the neighbor and the direction from the frontier node to the destination. \item Total interference the neighbor is exposed to in the current frequency band. \end{enumerate} Here, \ref{state:2} and \ref{state:3} indicate the amount of progress toward the destination node that can be made if the neighbor is chosen as the next hop, while \ref{state:1} and \ref{state:4} together allow an estimation of the SINR to the neighbor in the current frequency band.
 In total, the state over one frequency band is a $4c$-component vector.
 Fig.~\ref{fig:agent} shows the four state features for each of the $c$ closest neighbors.